kianwasabi/kianwasabi/README.md

-- Hi, I’m @kianwasabi
+Hi, I’m @kianwasabi
-- I’m interested in Projects Hard-&Softwareprojects in
+I’m a electrical engineer with a passion for projects Hard-&Softwareprojects in
+-   Signal, Image & Information Processing in Matlab
--   Signal-&Informationprocessing in Matlab
+-   Machine learning for predictive maintenance in Matlab & Python
 -   Web Application and ioT Projects in Python & C
+-   ....

 <!---
 kianwasabi/kianwasabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.